 Under Pillar Two, if an MNE group's jurisdictional effective tax rate is below the global minimum tax rate, its parent or subsidiary companies will be required to pay top-up tax in their jurisdictions to meet the shortfall.

 Pillar Two consists of a series of Global Anti-Base Erosion (GloBE) rules, including:

 - An income inclusion rule (IIR), which would impose current taxation on the income of a foreign-controlled entity or foreign branch if that income was otherwise subject to an effective rate that is below a certain minimum rate;

-- An undertaxed payment rule (UTPR) which would either deny a deduction or impose a possible withholding tax on base eroding payments unless that payment is subject to tax at or above a specified minimum rate in the recipient’s jurisdiction; and
+- An undertaxed payment rule (UTPR) would either deny a deduction or impose a possible withholding tax on base eroding payments unless that payment is subject to tax at or above a specified minimum rate in the recipient’s jurisdiction; and

 What is China’s exposure to the new international tax rules being written under BEPS 2.0?

-Compared to other low tax rate regions, China, with a national corporate income tax rate of 25 percent, is less exposed.
+Compared to other low-tax rate regions, China, with a national corporate income tax rate of 25 percent, is less exposed.

 However, China does implement a wide range of tax incentives.
-For instance, some high-tech enterprises, enterprises engaged in encouraged industries in China’s western regions, as well as some enterprises registered in Hainan Free Trade Port may be able to enjoy an effective corporate income rate of lower than 15 percent.
+For instance, some high-tech enterprises, enterprises engaged in encouraged industries in China’s western regions, as well as some enterprises registered in the Hainan Free Trade Port, may be able to enjoy an effective corporate income rate of lower than 15 percent.